Assay & Application Notes

 Introduction

 Cell-based models have emerged as indispensable and well-established tools across various scientific domains, including basic research, target testing, and drug discovery (1).
 Notably, these cell-based assays have gained significance in the pharmaceutical sector.
-For instance, in the field of toxicology, cell-based assays offer a promising alternative to animal testing and experimentation (2).
-In GLP/GMP testing, the requirement for accuracy and reproducibility of cell-based assays is of particular importance, with the application of assay-ready cells proving to be highly advantageous in this regard.
+For instance, in toxicology, cell-based assays offer a promising alternative to animal testing and experimentation (2).
+In GLP/GMP testing, the requirement for accuracy and reproducibility of cell-based assays is of particular importance, with the application of assay-ready cells proving to be highly advantageous.
 These cells are readily available for experimentation, eliminating the need for prior cultivation, and can be directly employed as reagents in various assays.

 Results

-To evaluate the suitability of the Absorbance 96 microplate reader for cell-based assay workflows, a comprehensive set of tests was undertaken to assess critical parameters essential for such assays.
-This study specifically focused on the XTT cell viability assay and includes an assessment of factors such as well-to-well variability and the measurement accuracy of Absorbance 96 for the XTT assay.
+A comprehensive set of tests was undertaken to assess critical parameters essential for cell-based assay workflows to evaluate the suitability of the Absorbance 96 microplate reader for such assays.
+This study specifically focused on the XTT cell viability assay.
+It included assessing factors such as well-to-well variability and the measurement accuracy of Absorbance 96 for the XTT assay.

 Determining well-to-well variability